matushorvath/xzintbit/doc/Child Symbol.md

 OK report_global_fixup_error
 OK print_symbol_identifier

-remember last global symbol that has an address set, from parse_symbol only I think handle situation when there is no last global symbol yet (i.e. dot-identifier before first identifier)
+OK remember last global symbol that has an address set, from parse_symbol only I think OK handle situation when there is no last global symbol yet (i.e. dot-identifier before first identifier)